eclipse-archived/ceylon-ide-intellij/README.md

 # Testing & Hacking

 For the moment, we do not provide an official release package in the Jetbrains plugins repository, since it is still under early development.
-However, installable zips of the current development version are generated and will be made availabe in an alternate plugin repository, on a regular basis.
+However, installable zips of the current development version are generated and will be made availabe in an alternate plugin repository, on a regular basis (see below).
-You can either install the CeylonIDEA from there, or build it from sources.
+You can either install the Ceylon IDE for IntelliJ from there, or build it from sources.

 ## Common pre-requisites

-- a _Community_ or _Ultimate_ version of **[IntelliJ 14](http://www.jetbrains.com/idea/download/)**
+- a _Community_ or _Ultimate_ version of **[IntelliJ 14/15](http://www.jetbrains.com/idea/download/)**
 - **OSX users**: this plugin needs a JRE 7+, but IntelliJ 14 requires a JDK 6 by default.
-To run Ceylon IDEA, you can either:
+To run Ceylon IDE, you can either:
   - download IntelliJ with a [custom JDK bundled](https://confluence.jetbrains.com/display/IntelliJIDEA/Previous+IntelliJ+IDEA+Releases)
   - download the standard version, install it, then modify `Info.plist` to [force a recent version of Java](https://intellij-support.jetbrains.com/hc/en-us/articles/206827547-Selecting-the-JDK-version-the-IDE-will-run-under)